 UCM NSSLHA Community Service Projects

 The UCM National Student Speech Language Hearing Association (NSSLHA) conducts a community service project entitled, Saturday Stories & Slices.
-NSSLHA presents five Saturday Stories & Slices a year at the Trails Regional Library in Warrensburg for families in the community.
+NSSLHA presents four Saturday Stories & Slices a year (two per semester) at the University of Central Missouri's James C. Kirkpatrick Library in Warrensburg for families in the community.
 The event is based on a theme with a story read to the attendees, three crafts, and serving pizza to all attendees.
 Every child gets to choose a free book to take home.
 This project not only benefits the community but provides students volunteer experience interacting with parents and children.

 Jessica Catlett – National NSSLHA Student State Officer 2016-2017